 void sqlite3_randomness(int N, void *P);

 SQLite contains a high-quality pseudo-random number generator (PRNG) used to select random ROWIDs when inserting new records into a table that already uses the largest possible ROWID.
 The PRNG is also used for the build-in random() and randomblob() SQL functions.
 This interface allows applications to access the same PRNG for other purposes.

-A call to this routine stores N bytes of randomness into buffer P. If N is less than one, then P can be a NULL pointer.
+A call to this routine stores N bytes of randomness into buffer P. The P parameter can be a NULL pointer.

 If this routine has not been previously called or if the previous call had N less than one or a NULL pointer for P, then the PRNG is seeded using randomness obtained from the xRandomness method of the default sqlite3_vfs object.
 If the previous call to this routine had an N of 1 or more and a non-NULL P then the pseudo-randomness is generated internally and without recourse to the sqlite3_vfs xRandomness method.